-Leopard Sailfin Plecostomus (Pterygoplichthys gibbiceps) Fish Species Profile
+Leopard Sailfin Plecostomus (Pterygoplichthys gibbiceps) Species Profile & Care Guide

 The Leopard Sailfin Pleco is a very hardy fish and the most common catfish used for getting rid of difficult algae in the aquarium.
 They do miracles for controlling algae growth in the aquarium, and a tank with a good algae yield also helps to keep them healthy and long-lived.